How to buy the best dishwasher

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-One dishwasher may look very much like another, but our tests routinely reveal that there are huge differences in how well they work and how long they last.
+One dishwasher may look like another, but our tests reveal that there are huge differences in how well they clean and dry.
+The best will leave your crockery, cutlery and glassware gleaming, while the worst will see you standing at the sink re-washing still grubby plates and bowls.

-In fact, we've tested many new models from brands big and small that leave a supposedly clean load smothered in food residue and watermarks, and far from dry.
+We've tested dishwashers from all the big brands, including Beko, Bosch, Hotpoint and Miele.
+Our tough testing has uncovered machines that make your life easier, but we've also found some that simply aren't up to the task.
+There's little point buying a dishwasher that will leave a supposedly clean load smothered in caked-on food or watermarks, or dripping wet.

-This is why it's well worth doing your homework before you buy a new dishwasher.
-Buy a dodgy one and it will become a daily annoyance that makes doing the dishes as much of a chore as washing up by hand.
+Picking the right model for you also comes down to your budget, the size of your kitchen and the capacity and features you want.
+You'll also need to decide whether you want a semi- or fully-integrated dishwasher that blends in to your kitchen, or one that's freestanding.

 Freestanding or integrated dishwasher?